 the UI without these roles will yield a permissions error when attempting to

 create a cluster link.
-(See also, Security for Cluster Linking on Confluent Cloud.)
+To learn more, see Manage Security for Cluster Linking on Confluent Cloud.

-- You must be an OrgAdmin to use the first source-cluster option: “Confluent Cloud
+- You must be an OrganizationAdmin to use the first source-cluster option: “Confluent Cloud

 (in my org)” because you must be authorized to create a Service Account.
 Using

-that option without the OrgAdmin role will yield a permissions error when
+that option without the OrganizationAdmin role will yield a permissions error when

 attempting to create a cluster link.
-(See also, Security for Cluster Linking on Confluent Cloud.)
+To learn more, see Manage Security for Cluster Linking on Confluent Cloud.

 For Cluster Linking, throughput indicates bytes-per-second of data replication.